dzizuss/m06.devops.training/1-terraform-apply/README.md

 Pipeline:

-1. Initialize: run `terraform init` then cache the following files:
+1. Initialize: run `terraform init` then store the following files in the artifact store:

 - `.terraform`
 - `.terraform.lock.hcl`

+2. Deploy:

+- Pull from artifacts `.terraform` and `.terraform.lock.hcl`
-2. Deploy: run `terraform validate` and `terraform apply -auto-approve` to create an S3 bucket.
-Cache the file `terraform.tfstate`
+- Run `terraform validate` and `terraform apply -auto-approve` to create an S3 bucket.
+- Store the file `terraform.tfstate` as artifact

 3. Use the bucket:

 - run `alias aws="aws --endpoint-url=http://devops.tomfern.com:31566"`